zshroot5/my-configs-linux/readme.md

-# my .vimrc configs and my void linux configs
+# my .vimrc config and my void linux and dwm config
 # personal only